siamakn/temp-nomad-onboarding-workshop/docs/Module3/6_ELN_using_custom_schema/M3_4_3_measurement_data.md

                 layout:
                   title: Optical Spectrum
 ```
-### **Step 6: Uploading our schema file to NOMAD and creating an entry with our data**
+### **Step 6: Uploading Our Schema File to NOMAD and Creating an Entry with Our Data**

-Now that we have created the ELN schema file for parsing the optical absorption data file, lets put it into test in the NOMAD GUI.
+Now that we have created the ELN schema file for parsing the optical absorption data file, let's put it into the test in the NOMAD GUI.

 <iframe src="https://scribehow.com/shared/Creating_a_NOMAD_schema_to_parse_tabular_data__hM8UugxXR8CY-U9qIL-dUw?skipIntro=true" width="100%" height="640" allowfullscreen frameborder="0"></iframe>